Upgrading equipment is a big decision for a business owner.

 Financing an equipment upgrade is key for leveraging the purchase into immediate benefits.
-Eiynck said financing can be broken down to best suit the business owner’s situation.
+Boquist said financing can be broken down to best suit the business owner’s situation.

 Choosing the right financing company is critical.
 With an experienced lender who knows your industry, the equipment finance process can be quick and easy.
 In addition, the lender can cater to your specific needs and budget considerations.

 “You want to make sure your lender understands the ebbs and flows of your industry and business,” Kern said.
 “Finding that will secure the terms that are best for you.
 Things such as flexibility with down payment, term length, seasonal payments and many other customized solutions that you may need.”

 Before working with an equipment finance lender, business owners should consider the following: